ArgusProofCloud/Argus/checks/headers/descriptions/headers.en.md

 best value: "**text/html ; charset=UTF-8**"

 ### referrer-policy
 The referrer-policy header controls how much information about the original website will be included in the request when a user clicks on a link that redirects them to another website.
-This can be as lax as anything the request can find to very strict as nothing at all, a clean redirect.
+This policy can be as strict or lax as intended, respectively varying from no information at all (this is a clean redirect) to every piece of information available.

 best value: "**strict-origin-when-cross-origin**"